robertobatts/aws-certification-notes/notes/06-ec2-storage.md

 # EC2 Instance Storage

 ## EBS Volume
-- EBS (Elastic Block Store) Volume is a network drive you can attach to rou instances while they run
+- EBS (Elastic Block Store) Volume is a network drive you can attach to run instances while they run
 	- it can be detached from an EC2 instance and attached to another one quickly
 - It allows instances to persist data, even after their termination
 - They can only be mounted to one instance at a time